botsunit/ertifactory/doc/ertifactory.md

 * `{path, "my/path/to/artifact"}` : Path and name of the artifact in the repository;
 if omitted, the last path component of "Package" will be used

-* Other option tuples are set into the url string as a sequence of propety-settings, separated by a semi-colon.
+* Other option tuples are set into the url string as a sequence of property-settings, separated by a semi-colon.

 <a name="get_deployed_artifact-4"></a>